2. Historical survey, 1:11-2:14

 twn apostolwn (oV) gen. "of the [other] apostles" - The genitive is adjectival, partitive.

-tou kuriou (oV) gen. "[the brother] of the Lord" - The genitive is adjectival, relational.
+tou kuriou (oV) gen. "[the brother] of the Lord" - [james the brother] of the lord.
+The genitive is adjectival, relational.

 The literal sense of the verse is "Look here, these things I have written to you (regarding my limited contact with the apostolic team) (I witness) before God that I do not lie."

-idou "I assure" - pay attention, behold.
+idou "I assure" - [but/and what things i write to you], pay attention, behold.
 Interjection.

-oJti "that" - that.
+oJti "that" - that [i do not lie].
 Note actual placement.
 Introducing a dependent statement of indirect speech expressing what Paul witnesses (understood) before God, namely "I do not lie."

 a} "what" - those things.
 Accusative direct object of the verb "to write."
 What particular writings?
 Presumably Paul's statement that he has only met with Peter, and in passing, James.
 "If anyone thinks that I met with the whole apostolic team at this time, they are very much mistaken.
 This I swear before God."

-uJmin dat. pro. "[I am writing] you" - [I have written] to you.
+uJmin dat. pro. "[I am writing] you" - to you.
 Dative of indirect object.

-epeita adv. "then" - Sequential temporal adverb; "afterward I went into the region of Syria", Berkeley.
+epeita adv. "then" - then [i went into].
+Sequential temporal adverb; "afterward I went into the region of Syria", Berkeley.

-thV SuriaV (a) gen. "Syria [and Cilicia]" - [the regions] of Syria [and of Cilicia].
+thV SuriaV (a) gen. "Syria [and Cilicia]" - of syria [and of cilicia].
 The genitive is adjectival, attributive / idiomatic / locative limiting "region"; "the region known as / which is called Syria and Cilicia."

-tw/ proswpw/ (on) dat. "personally" - to the face.
+tw/ proswpw/ (on) dat. "personally" - [but/and i was unknown] to the face.
 Dative of reference / respect.

 taiV ekklhsiaiV (a) dat. "to the churches" - Dative of indirect object, but instrumental is possibly, "by the churches."